trailofbits/essence/README.md

     A a;
 } B;
 ```

+## Limitations
+Currently, essence is unable to handle the following

+### Function types
+If any function type is present in the binary essence has to halt its analysis.
+When this causes problems for unrelated functions the user should first extract the relevant parts of the module out.

 ### Functions that write to the same locations as essence
 Essence tries to expose all global variables used in an bitcode module.